BaderLab/saber/README.md

  - [Homebrew](https://brew.sh), on MacOS (`brew install python3`)
  - [Miniconda3](https://conda.io/miniconda.html) / [Anaconda3](https://www.anaconda.com/download/)

-> Use `python --version` at the command line to make sure installation was successful.
+> Use `python --version` at the command line to make sure installation was succseful.
 Note: you may need to use `python3` (not just `python`) at the command line depending on your install method.

 From your command line: